mihail-m/CP-implementations/README.md

 # sda-data-structures

-Repository with the implementations from the exercises.
+Repository with implementations from the exercises.

 Additional materials on the topics: